-this paper analysis In the of an electromagnetic actuation unit suitable for MV reclosers has been presented referring to different simulation approaches.
+analysis In this paper the of electromagnetic actuation unit suitable for MV reclosers has been presented referring to different simulation approaches.
 Comsol Multi-physics simulation environment has been used to implement simulation models with different levels of detail.
 The agreement between the different simulation results as well as the validation against measurements confirms the validity of the different simulation methods.
 The different models can be used depending on the application for analysis, design, optimization or detailed system level simulations.